The 1,335-acre preserve features open grassland ridges and forests of

 Parking for the upper portion of the preserve, the Spring Ridge parking area, is located on Skyline Boulevard (Highway 35), 2.3 miles south of Highway 84 (La Honda Road) and 4.9 miles north of Page Mill Road.
 Additional roadside parking is available along Skyline Boulevard.

-Hamms Gulch, Lost, and Razorback Ridge Trails are OPEN to equestrians.
+Hamms Gulch, Lost, and Razorback Ridge Trails are CLOSED to equestrians.

 IMPORTANT: Please be aware that seasonal trail closures may change from day to day without notice, based on changing weather conditions.
 Also note that during winter storm season high waters can make creek crossings hazardous, so plan your outing accordingly.